-UEX acquired the Parry Lake, Laurie North, Christie West and Key West Project via staking.
+UEX acquired the Parry Lake, Laurie North, Christie West, Key West Project, and Axis Lake via staking, the costs of which have been capitalized.

 An ownership position in both Parry Lake and Laurie North projects were offered to Orano as per area of interest provisions of the Western Athabasca Option Agreement.
-Orano elected not to exercise its rights to acquire a stake in the two projects at this time.
+Orano elected not to exercise its rights to acquire an interest in the two projects at this time.